soundasleep/jevon.org/wiki/synchronising-svn-and-git.md

 ==1.
 Clone remote SVN into local Git==

 # Execute `git svn clone -s https://svntime.googlecode.com/svn/ svntime -A svn-authors.txt` (NOT the /trunk dir!
 The `-s` flag assumes `/trunk`.)

+You can also do subdirectories within the repository for subprojects without the `-s` flag, e.g. `git svn clone https://svntime.googlecode.com/svn/trunk/sub-project/ sub-project -A svn-authors.txt`.

 ==2.
 Push local Git into remote Git==